jchen21/geode-blogs/persistence_recovery/persistence_recovery.md

-# Improve the Performance of Apache Geode Persistence Recovery
+# Improving the Performance of Apache Geode Persistence Recovery

 ## Introduction